BratinaRok/android-bank-manager/README.md

 It is also a good practice to open issues yourself for problems you identify.
 If you are having problem solving an issue by yourself try asking for help from staff members.

+## Description

+ First, let's create a basic layout with buttons and interactions.

+## Objectives
+  - App layout needs to have :

+     - Main screen of the application:
+          - a button with id = "log_in_button"  that points to log in screen,
+          - a button with id =  "sign_up_button" that points to sign up screen,

+     - Log in screen :
+          - Username input field with id = "username_input,
+          - password input field (only numbers allowed) with id = "password_input",
+          - button with id = "log_in_button"

+      - Sign up screen (input fields) :
+        - Firstname with id = "firstname_input",
+        - Lastname with id = "lastname_input",
+        - Address with id = "address_input" ,
+        - Phone number with id = "phone_number_input",
+        - Username with id = "username_input",
+        - password (only numbers allowed) with id = "password_input".
+        - button with id = "sign_up_button"